althafkhan2107/Quick-3D-Shape-Three-js/README.md

 To run this project locally, follow these steps:

 1. Clone the repository: `git clone https://github.com/althafkhan2107/Quick-3D-Shape-Three-js.git`
-2. Navigate to the project directory: `cd three-js-cube`
+2. Navigate to the project directory: `cd quick-3d-shape-three-js`
 3. Open the `index.html` file in a web browser.

 ## Usage